N1ghtm4reee/inception/README.md

   - `make down` - Stop and remove all containers.
   - `make clean` - Remove all generated data and images.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for suggestions, improvements, or bug fixes.

 ## Acknowledgements

 - [Docker](https://www.docker.com/)